 Set Credit Limits for Companies

-If your buyers purchase on credit, the feature to set a credit limit for companies may come handy for you.
-You can set credit limit, view credit logs, and replenish their credit when used up.
+If your buyers purchase on credit, the feature to set a credit limit for companies may come in handy for you.
+You can set credit limits, view credit logs, and replenish their credit when used up.
 Even your buyers get the option to see their credit status.

 Display Tailored Product Catalogues

 Today’s B2B buyers want a personalized experience.
 If you’re selling a thousand products but the buyer visiting your store is only interested in 10 of those products, you can enable catalog visibility features to create a tailored catalog for him to cut down clutter and show the relevant products only.

 Features like downloadable PDFs and variation tables are useful for complex product catalogs.

 Display Products in Table Format for Easy Buying Experience

 Return buyers can benefit from a product table where they can easily search for products they need and add them to cart instead of visiting separate product pages one by one.

 A quick order form is especially useful for buyers who order the same products every month.
 With CSV upload, buyers can pretty much automate their buying process.